-Connect Transit relies on combining funds from various sources to support the operation of transit service.
-These transit programs funded by the federal and state governments, funding support provided by the City of Bloomington and the Town of Normal, fare revenue directly from passengers as well as through universal access agreements, and a comparatively small amount of advertising revenue.
+Connect Transit relies on various program sources to support the operation of transit service.
+These transit programs are funded by the federal and state governments, funding support provided by the City of Bloomington and the Town of Normal, fare revenue directly from passengers as well as through universal access agreements, and a comparatively small amount of advertising revenue.